Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 National Archives Museum

-See the founding documents for the United States up close and in person.
+See the founding documents of the United States up close and in person.

-History buffs and Nicholas Cage in National Treasure are sure to have a great time at the National Archives.
+History buffs and National Treasure fans are sure to have a great time at the National Archives.
 This is where the Declaration of Independence, The Constitution, and the Bill of Rights are stored.
-It’s also right across from the Hirshhorn Sculpture Garden on Constitution Ave.
+It’s right across from the Hirshhorn Sculpture Garden on Constitution Ave.
 NW.

 National Building Museum